tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/select_from_part.md

 ---
 id: select_from_part
-title: Query a specific part/partition
+title: Query a specific part or partition
-description:
+description: Want to query from a specific part or partition of a ClickHouse table?
+Here's how to use ClickHouse virtual columns to do so.
 tags:
   - intermediate
   - getting-started
 ---

-# Query a specific part/partition
+# Query a specific part or partition

-If you want to run a query over data from a specific part or partition, ClickHouse has virtual columns, `_part` and `_partition_id`, you can use.
+If you want to run a query over data from a specific part or partition, ClickHouse has virtual columns `_part` and `_partition_id` that you can use.

 ## Query from a specific part